 Garden fencing is a great option as it is extra sturdy, so animals cannot chew it through.
 It is slightly harder to work with because it is made of thicker materials, but it really lasts.

-Best vegetable bed cover to protect your raised garden bed
+Best garden bed covers to protect your raised garden bed

 As a decorator and a gardener, I’m very passionate at combining function with beauty.

-So here are a few garden bed covers by categories that work great at protecting your raised garden beds and will also add charm to your garden.
+So here are a few garden bed cover ideas listed in categories.
+The hope is to help you find bed covers work great at protecting your raised garden beds and will also add charm to your garden.

 Note that some of the options are more “creative” than the others, meaning that those products were originally designed for different purposes, but they also work great at protecting your garden bed.